Weixy21/ABNet/README.md

 ## Introduction to eBQP

-eBQP is a quadratic program (QP) solver that gives the closed-form solution of a QP, which shows superior performance and stability compared to existing solvers (such as QPFunction in qpth from OptNet).
+eBQP is a quadratic program (QP) solver that gives the closed-form solution of a QP, which shows superior performance and stability compared to existing solvers (such as qpth.QPFunction from OptNet).
 The comparison results are shown in the paper.

-eBQP only considers inequality constraints of a QP (most CBF-based methods are based in this form) in the form (an equality constraint can be transformed into two inequality constraints):
+An equality constraint can be transformed into two inequality constraints, and thus, eBQP only considers inequality constraints of a QP (most CBF-based methods are based in this form) in the form:

 min_x (1/2 x^THx + F^Tx)